plone/plone.restapi/docs/source/endpoints/relations.md

 - Relations `isReferencing` (block text links to a Plone content object) and `iterate-working-copy` (working copy is enabled and the content object is a working copy) are not editable.
 They are created and deleted with links in text, respectively creating and deleting working copies.

 Relations can be created, queried, and deleted by interacting through the `@relations` endpoint on the site root.
-Querying relations with the `@relations` endpoint requires the `zope2.View` permission on the source object and target object.
+Querying relations with the `@relations` endpoint requires the `zope2.View` permission on both the source and target objects.
 Therefore results include relations if and only if source and target are accessible by the querying user.
 Creating and deleting relations requires `zope2.View` permission on the target object and `cmf.ModifyPortalContent` permission on the source object.